zakoudz/vendly-script/README.md

 <br>

 ## ⚙️ Core Architecture & Codebase
-Vendly is an enterprise-grade, self-hosted e-commerce ecosystem built entirely on **Ruby on Rails**.
-The architecture leverages a secure PostgreSQL database, Redis for fast caching, and sidekiq background workers to manage real-time blockchain tracking.
-The entire stack is containerized using Docker, allowing complete infrastructure deployment across any secure Linux environment in a single command.
+Vendly is written in **Ruby on Rails** and runs completely self-hosted.
+The backend uses a standard **PostgreSQL** database to manage market data, **Redis** for quick caching, and **Sidekiq** background workers to handle the on-chain Monero payment tracking.
+The entire environment is fully containerized with **Docker** (`docker-compose`), meaning you can spin up the whole system on any Linux VPS with one command.

 ---